/

 Remote and hybrid work blurred the boundaries.
 When your home is your office, the physical cues that once separated focused work from everything else disappear.
 There is no door to close that also closes off the dishes, the delivery, or the family member who needs something.
 The context that once supported depth has eroded.

 AI tools created a new kind of shallow work.
-Interacting with AI assistants, reviewing their output, deciding what to keep and what to discard - this is cognitive work, but it is rarely deep.
+Interacting with AI assistants, reviewing their output, deciding what to keep and what to discard.
+This is cognitive work, but it is rarely deep.
 It sits in a grey zone: effortful enough to feel productive, fragmented enough to prevent real concentration.
 For many people, AI has not reduced the amount of shallow work.
 It has changed its texture.

 The notification ecosystem expanded.
 In 2016, the main sources of interruption were email and a handful of messaging apps.
 In 2026, many knowledge workers manage notifications from email, multiple chat platforms, project tools, AI assistants, calendar reminders, and automated alerts.
 Each one, individually, seems harmless.
 Collectively, they create a constant low-level pull on attention that makes sustained focus extraordinarily difficult.